-Sources of payment:
+Sources of payment

-The 'state' was the most common source of payment across all sites, ranging from 38% in the NR to 91% in the WC.
-'Medical aid' was the second most frequently reported method of payment in the EC (28%), while 'family' was the second most common source in all the sites.
+The 'state' was the most common source of payment in the WC (81%) and GT (67%).
+'Medical aid' was the most frequently reported method of payment in the CR (38%), while 'family' was the most common source in the EC, NR and KZN.
 Payment is of course linked to the availability of state-funded centres and the proportion of inpatient centres for which medical aids are more likely to provide cover.

-HIV testing:
+HIV testing

-Across sites between 36% (KZN) and 73% (WC) of persons had reported that they had been tested for HIV in the past 12 months, showing an increase over time but still lower than desirable.
+Across sites between 45% (EC) and 73% (WC) of persons had reported that they had been tested for HIV in the past 12 months, showing an increase over time but still lower than desirable.
 Interventions encouraging voluntary counselling and testing (VCT) should continue.